0xff6a/screenshot-tool/README.md

 Screenshoot Tool
 ================

 Takes a screenshot of a specified trello board at specified intervals.
-Useful for making a timelapse of projects as they are completed
+Useful for making a timelapse of projects as they are completed.

+Please excuse lack of testing - I was just playing around with an idea!

 Technologies
 ------------